handfoot/quicksecurity/README.md

 **Notes about the guide:**

-For medium security but greater convenience, I recommend keeping keeping Browsing Privacy mode to Standard (not Custom as per the guide).
+For more convenience (at expense of security), I recommend keeping Browsing Privacy mode to Standard (not Custom as per the guide).

 The confusing point is that the *‘Facebook Container’* is a different add-on, and not the *Containers* feature I just referred to earlier (the naming a bit confusing naming).
 Facebook does so much snooping that an add-on was created to stop them.
 For example, when you log into Spotify, for whatever reason the Facebook login system is accessed even if you don't even have a Facebook account.
 The *Facebook Container* will try to block such Facebook tracking.